Image Source: Apple

 Why Is Fall Detection Important?

 According to the CDC, over 800,000 seniors are hospitalized due to an injury from a fall.
-Seniors who fall can easily break a hip and that may lead to other complications.
+Seniors who suffer from falls can easily break a hip and that may lead to other complications.
 Falls are also the leading cause of death from injury among adults 65 and older.
 With the integration of this technology in devices such as an automatic fall detection pendant, fall detection watch or the new Apple Watch, falls can be treated quickly and hopefully more efficiently to help prevent some of those death by injury falls.
 In fact, a man in Spokane, Washington credits the Apple Watch for saving his father who fell off his bicycle and was left unconscious.
 The Apple Watch detected his fall and called his emergency contacts as well as emergency services who were able to find the man and take him for treatment.

-How does Apple Watch Fall Detection Work?
+How Can the Apple Watch Fall Detect Falls?

 Although this technology has been built into smartphones for a while, the difference is the new Apple Watch claims to have created custom algorithms to more accurately sense when a fall has taken place.
 One of the criticisms of automatic fall detection in the past has been that it is not always accurate in detecting falls with one recent study showing it detected 12 out of 15 actual falls.